Borrajo/Orbit-Controller-ESP32-S3/README.md

 An open-source DIY 6-DOF navigation controller built with an Arduino Pro Micro and Hall Effect joysticks.

 This repository contains everything needed to build your own controller, including the firmware, Bill of Materials, wiring diagrams, board files, and documentation.

+> **This is my first large open-source hardware project after nearly four months of development.
+I've been using this controller daily for the past two months and now consider it ready to share with the maker community.
+Documentation and tutorials will continue to improve thanks to your feedback.**

 ---